nitya/learn-playwright/blog/content/about.md

 Humans learn best when we have [urgency, repetition and association](http://gretchenschmelzer.com/blog-1/2015/1/11/understanding-learning-and-memory-the-neuroscience-of-repetition) in our learning process.
 Doing something focused over a non-trivial period of time (like #30Days) can help.
 So I planned a #30DaysOfPlaywright activity with these learning goals in mind:

  * Learn core concepts and best practices for end-to-end testing (general)
- * Learn the features, tools and API provided by Playwright (specific)
+ * Learn the features, tools and API in the Playwright framework (specific)
  * Explore Playwright APIs in depth - understand capabilities & usage.
  * Explore Playwright Test runner - integration workflows & automation.
  * Explore Playwright Tools - for debugging and performance analysis.
  * Understand Testing Best Practices - testing scripts & app scenarios.

-Check back regularly for updated roadmap with blog post links:
+The list below provides a tentative schedule for topics - check back for updates with links to blog posts as they are published.

  * Dec 1, 2021 - [Hello, #30DaysOfPlaywright](../000-hello-30days)
- * Dec 2, 2021 - Try Playwright In The Browser
+ * Dec 2, 2021 - Getting Started With Playwright
- * Dec 3, 2021 - Install Playwright For Local Dev
+ * Dec 3, 2021 - Playwright Fundamentals: Capabilities
- * Dec 4, 2021
+ * Dec 4, 2021 - Playwright Fundamentals: Locator
- * Dec 5, 2021
+ * Dec 5, 2021 - Playwright Fundamentals: Assertions
- * Dec 6, 2021
+ * Dec 6, 2021 - Playwright Fundamentals: Fixtures
- * Dec 7, 2021
+ * Dec 7, 2021 - Playwright Fundamentals: Configuration
- * Dec 8, 2021
+ * Dec 8, 2021 - Playwright Fundamentals: Command Line

 ---